 Expectations of an Enrolled Student

-Students who do not complete the Qualifying Core Courses in the first four years will be dismissed from the program.
-A Qualifying Core Course must be retaken if a “C” or below is earned.
-One and only one Qualifying Core Course may be retaken within the two year time period to remain in the program.
-A grade of “C” or below on more than one Qualifying Core Course will result in dismissal from the program.
+A required course must be retaken if a “C+” or below is earned.
+One and only one required course may be retaken to remain in the program.
+A grade of “C+” or below on more than one course will result in dismissal from the program.

-After completing the required Qualifying Core Courses, students may begin the coursework for their specialty area to which they were admitted.
-Seminar and practicum classes are stressed at this level to provide you with experience that will strengthen both specialty area and research skills.
-During this and subsequent years, you may wish to expand your educational background by completing work in a related minor field.
-At some point, you will normally gain teaching or research experience as a teaching assistant or laboratory assistant.
-In addition, you must complete both a master's-level thesis and depending on the area, a second independent investigation (“intermediate project”) before beginning work on a doctoral dissertation.
+Seminar and practicum classes provide you with experience that will strengthen both specialty area and research skills.
+Students may wish to expand their educational background by completing work in a related minor field.
+At some point, students normally gain teaching or research experience as a teaching assistant or laboratory assistant.
+In addition, students must complete a master's-level thesis before beginning work on a doctoral dissertation.
 Some areas have additional requirements, which are specified in each area’s handbook.

-It is your responsibility, in consultation with your major professor, to make certain all requirements of the department and the Graduate School are fulfilled.
+It is the student’s responsibility, in consultation with their major professor, to make certain all requirements of the area, department, and the Graduate School are fulfilled.
 The graduate coordinator in charge of graduate student records maintains a file for each graduate student.